 This course is designed to prepare students to meet a graduation requirement of the Regents examination.
 Students will find emphasis placed on test taking skills including memorization, analysis, organization and essay writing.
-Students are expected to have average to above average skills.

-AP United States History+ Full Year Course 1 Unit
+AP United States History+ Full-Year Course 1 Unit

-Prerequisite: AP World History, Global History & Geography 10 and/or teacher recommendation
+Prerequisite: AP World History, Global History and Geography 10 and/or teacher recommendation